-The default class list contains only a small set of core library classes.
+The default class list that is installed with the JDK contains only a small set of core library classes.
 You might want to include other classes in the shared archive.
-To create a class list from the class loading tracing output or running applications, enter the following command to dump all loaded library classes:

-'''
+To create a dynamic CDS archive with the default CDS archive as the base archive, add the following option in the command line:

-java -XX:DumpLoadedClassList=<class_list_file>
+java -XX:ArchiveClassesAtExit=<dynamic archive>

-'''